top of page

 Degree of injury

-If "joint locking" occurs, it's crucial to seek immediate medical attention from a sports physician or another medical professional specializing in physical medicine.
+If "joint locking" occurs, it is crucial to seek immediate medical attention from a sports physician or another medical professional specializing in physical medicine.
 Your specialist should conduct a physical examination to assess the severity of the injury.

 Note: In a severe meniscus injury, loose cartilage (articular cartilage) may break off within the joint.
 These fragments can cause substantial damage to the knee joint and contribute to degenerative arthritis.

-Symptoms are usually worsened by bending and putting weight on the knee.
+Bending and putting weight on the knee usually worsen symptoms.
 Clicking or a feeling of giving way are common complaints.
 Activities involving kneeling, squatting, twisting, or pivoting are typically poorly tolerated.

 Symptoms